GoodFellas-ai/monte-carlo-risk-simulator/README.md

 - “We assume normally distributed returns as a tractable first-order approximation of aggregate market noise, despite known limitations such as fat tails and extreme event underestimation.”
 - “In most financial decision problems, the payoff depends on the final state rather than the intermediate trajectory, so the terminal distribution captures the risk-reward profile more directly than individual paths.”
+- Vanilla options depend only on terminal price, while barrier and other exotic options depend on the entire price path, making path simulation essential for pricing them.
 > This project demonstrates simulation-based decision modeling under uncertainty rather than predictive machine learning.

 ---